|

 contradiction.

-of special observation,
+special observation,

-that defenseless, deer like gaze which belongs to large prominent eyes, was
+that defenseless, deer like gaze which belongs

-strongly contrasted by the self complacent
+the self complacent suppression

-compressed lips of William Dane.
+of William Dane.

-One of the most frequent topics of
+One of the most frequent topics of conversation

-conversation between the two friends was
+between the two friends was assurance of salvation:

 Silas Marner confessed that he could never arrive at anything higher than